-There are two important conclusions from this example.
-First, assuming normality of the data returns the incorrect graph, as displayed in Figure~\ref{fig:modrad-d}.
+In contrast, assuming that the data follow a normal or nonparanormal distribution returns the incorrect graph, as illustrated by the experiments in Figure~\ref{fig:modrad-d}.
 If the data were normal, then a linear map ($\beta = 1$) would suffice.
 However, \textsc{sing} with $\beta=1$ (Figure~\ref{fig:modrad-d}(a)) yields not only an incorrect graph, but in fact fails to detect any edges at all.
 This result does not improve with increasing $n$, and incorrectly implies that all ten variables are marginally independent.
 Furthermore, this result indicates that methods based on precision matrix estimation that assume the data to be Gaussian (e.g., \textsc{glasso}) will also fail to recover the correct graph in this example, as demonstrated in \cite{morrison2017beyond}.
 Similarly, algorithms that assume the data to be Gaussian after a (possibly nonlinear) diagonal transformation of the marginals do not recover the correct graph for this dataset; see Figures~\ref{fig:butterfly_npn_ecdf}-\ref{fig:butterfly_npn_ktau}.
 These algorithms transform the data marginal using either the empirical cumulative distribution functions (CDFs) in Figure~\ref{fig:butterfly_npn_ecdf}, or rank-based quantities such as the Spearman's rho and Kendall's tau statistics (that are only based on the sample ordering and do not require computing CDFs) in Figures~\ref{fig:butterfly_npn_spearman} and~\ref{fig:butterfly_npn_ktau}, respectively.
 After computing these transformations,~\citet{liu2009nonparanormal,liu2012nonparanormal} showed that a \textsc{glasso} estimator applied with a correlation coefficient matrix of the transformed data will consistently estimate the graph for nonparanormal data.
 For the distribution considered in Figure~\ref{fig:modrad-d} which is outside of this class, however, these algorithms consistently miss the edges between each pair of non-Gaussian variables.

-Another important comment on this example is that the underlying density estimation problem here is quite challenging: the exact transport map that characterizes $\pi$ in this case would in fact require an infinite expansion of polynomials.
+Another important comment on this example is that the underlying density estimation problem is quite challenging: the exact transport map that characterizes $\pi$ in this case would in fact require an infinite expansion of polynomials.
 That is, no transport map with finite polynomial degree $\beta$ can perfectly represent $\pi$.
 However, the correct graph can be identified with $\beta=3$.
 Thus, in this case, allowing for some nonlinearity in the map is sufficient.
 A linear map does not work at all, but $\beta$ also need not be excessively high.\footnote{A tutorial on this example is provided online by~\citet{tmv1}.}